 History

-We celebrate Individual Rights Day on the birthday of John Locke.
-He was born on 29 August 1632 in the small village of Wrington in Somerset.
+We celebrate Individual Rights Day on the birthday of John Locke, born August 29, 1632, in the village of Wrington, Somerset.

-In his books, he defended the natural right of man – to property.
-What, in his opinion, was human property?
-Not only material values, but also life, freedom, and creations of his mind (that is, intellectual property).
-Locke understood freedom as the ability to dispose of all this, as well as to move freely and work freely, and enjoy the results of this work.
+In his works, Locke defended the natural rights of individuals—not only to material property, but to life, liberty, and the creations of their mind (intellectual property).
+Locke defined freedom as the ability to manage one’s own property, move and work freely, and enjoy the results of one’s labor.

-- In Michelangelo Antonioni’s film Profession: Reporter, filmed in 1975, the name of the protagonist is David, and the surname is Locke.
-He dreams of getting rid of his own personality and the responsibility associated with it.
+- In Michelangelo Antonioni’s film Profession: Reporter (1975), the protagonist’s last name is Locke.
+He dreams of escaping his own identity and the responsibilities that come with it.

-- In the cult series Lost (2004-2010), a brave and intelligent, but rather naive character is named after the philosopher.
+- In the cult series Lost (2004–2010), a brave and clever character is named after the philosopher.

-- The nickname “Locke” was taken by a teenage boy Peter Wiggin, the older brother of the protagonist in the cycle of novels by O.S.
-Card’s Ender’s Game.
+- The nickname “Locke” is used by Peter Wiggin, the older brother of the main character in Orson Scott Card’s Ender’s Game series.

 Individual Rights Day is observed on August 29 each year.